madhuworkblcks/fi-mcp-agent/README.md

 ## This code is a replica from fi mcp fastmcp client and modified as needed for hackathon.
-Original repo - https://github.com/epiFi/fi-mcp-dev
+Original repo - https://github.com/epiFi/

+As part of the custom implementation, our team modified and implemented two flavours of Agents.
+1. Fi MCP Agent - For handling organised data.
+This is for Urban Financial Toolkit of applicaiton
+2. DhanQ MCP Agent - For handling unorganised finacial data like unregistered loans, govt schemes etc.

+Please follow below instructions to build and run each agent

+## Fi MCP Agent Dev Server
+fi-mcp-dev
 # fi-mcp-dev

 A minimal, hackathon-ready version of the Fi MCP server.
 This project provides a lightweight mock server for use in hackathons, demos, and development, simulating the core features of the production Fi MCP server with dummy data and simplified authentication.